PD-Mera/efficient-bearing-fault-diagnosis/README.md

 python quantization.py
 ```

-If you want to quantize multiple times, modify number of times in `quanti.sh` and run
+If you want to quantize multiple times, modify number of times in `quantization.sh` and run

 ``` terminal
 bash quantization.sh